Hadith

+assert that Islamic guidance should rely solely on the Quran.
+They argue that many hadith are fabrications (pseudepigrapha) from the 8th and 9th centuries, falsely attributed to Muhammad.
+Historically, some sects of the Kharijites also rejected the hadiths, while Mu'tazilites rejected the hadiths as the basis for Islamic law, while at the same time accepting the Sunnah and Ijma.

+Western scholars participating in the field of hadith studies are generally skeptical of the value of hadith for understanding the true historical Muhammad.
+Reasons for skepticism include the late compilation of hadith (often centuries after Muhammad’s death), difficulties in verifying chains of transmission, the prevalence of hadith fabrication, and doubts about the traditional methods of hadith authentication.
+This skepticism extends even to hadith classified as sahih by Muslim scholars, as such narrations may still reflect later historical or theological concerns rather than the authentic teachings of Muhammad.

 Etymology

-In Arabic, the noun ḥadīth (حديث [ħæˈdiːθ]) means "report", "account", or "narrative".
+In Arabic, the noun ḥadīth (حديث [ħæˈdiːθ]) means 'report', 'account', or 'narrative'.
 Its Arabic plural is aḥādīth (أحاديث [ʔæħæːˈdiːθ]).
 Hadith also refers to the speech of a person.

-Definition
+Definition / Evolution of the concept

 In Islamic terminology, according to Juan Campo, the term hadith refers to reports of statements or actions of Muhammad, or of his tacit approval or criticism of something said or done in his presence.

-Classical hadith specialist Ibn Hajar al-Asqalani says that the intended meaning of hadith in religious tradition is something attributed to Muhammad but that is not found in the Quran.
+Classical hadith specialist Ibn Hajar al-Asqalani says that the intended meaning of hadith in religious tradition is something attributed to Muhammad, but that is not found in the Quran.

-Scholar Patricia Crone includes reports by others than Muhammad in her definition of hadith: "short reports (sometimes just a line or two) recording what an early figure, such as a companion of the prophet or Muhammad himself, said or did on a particular occasion, preceded by a chain of transmitters".
-However, she adds that "nowadays, hadith almost always means hadith from Muhammad himself."